lekrsu/shfw-walkthrough/README.md

    - Ensure you have the correct scooter model.
    - Open the utility app, connect to the scooter.
-   - Press "Load Custom" and select SHFW.
+   - Press "Install/update SHFW" and select a version of the highest number.If there's only one, select that.
       - If you have the new G30 motor then select the new motor option under the system config tab as well.
       - Enable "expert view" on the top right.

-   **Note**: The number in the firmware name indicates the base DRV.
+   **Note**: If BLE/DRV is low enough to be supported, but fails to flash, then press "Attempt DRV downgrade" and press flash.

 ### Usage